serverless-heaven/serverless-webpack/README.md

 - Support NPM and Yarn for packaging
 - Support asynchronous webpack configuration

-## Recent improvements and important changes for 5.x

-- Support Yarn
-- Support Webpack 4 and 5
-- Cleaned up configuration.
-You should now use a `custom.webpack` object to configure everything relevant for the plugin.
-The old configuration still works but will be removed in the next major release.
-For details see below.
-- Added support for asynchronous webpack configuration

 For the complete release notes see the end of this document.

 ## Install